Hinata-Akiro/ecommerce-api/ReadMe.md

 * `middleware`: Contains middleware functions for authentication and authorization.
 * `models`: Contains data models for the application.
 * `products`: Contains product-related business logic and endpoints.
+* `orders`: Contains order-related business logic and endpoints.
+* `auth`: Contains authentication logic for the application
 * `routes`: Contains route definitions for the API.
 * `services`: Contains business service logic for products, orders, and users.
 * `utils`: Contains utility functions and helpers for the application.